 Home to the first intercity station ever to be built in London and boasting excellent transport links, Euston is a perfect starting point for exploring the city.
-When you arrive at Euston station, you'll find a bustling rail terminal with shops, newsagents, Euston travel and information centre, bus stops, and hotels nearby.
+Arrive at Euston station and you'll find a bustling rail terminal with shops, newsagents, Euston travel and information centre, bus stops, and hotels nearby.
 It's very easy to get from here to anywhere you need to go in London.

-Trains depart from Euston to the following major UK destinations:
+Trains from Euston go to various major UK destinations including:

 Accommodation to suit every budget can be found near Euston station.
 Hotels, hostels, bars, pubs and restaurants are located nearby on and around Euston Road.
 Follow this link to book a Euston hotel at the end of your journey.